vahancho/polylineencoder/README.md

 ## Building and Testing

-There are unit tests provided for `PolylineEncoder` class.
+There are unit tests provided for `PolylineEncoder` class template.
 You can find them in the *test/* directory.
 To run them you have to build and run the test application (linking with Google Test library is required).
 For doing that you can invoke the following commands from the terminal, assuming that compiler and environment are already configured:

 ##### Linux (gcc)